Proudly made in the

-The Turks and Caicos is home to an incredible range of resort and accommodations, and this guide will help you find the perfect place to stay.
+The Turks and Caicos is home to an incredible range of resorts and accommodations, and this guide will help you find the perfect place to stay in paradise.

 Accommodations in the Turks and Caicos are generally divided into one of three categories: resorts and hotels, all-inclusive resorts, and rental villas and guest houses.
 See Turks and Caicos Accommodations for overviews of what each accommodation type offers.

-A great place to start is to decide which of our islands is right for you.
+A great place to start in the quest for the perfect Turks and Caicos resort is to decide which of our islands is right for you.

 Providenciales is the undisputed leader of luxury tourism in the Turks and Caicos, and now hosts the majority of the development in the country.
 All of the large all-inclusive resorts are on this island as well.

 If you’re seeking spectacular beaches, gourmet dining, luxury amenities, and shopping, Providenciales is likely a better choice than our other islands.
-The country’s only 18 hole golf course, the top-rated Provo Golf Club, is on Providenciales as well.
+The country’s only 18 hole golf course, the top-rated Royal Turks and Caicos Golf Club, is on Providenciales as well.

 Providenciales also supports vibrant scuba diving.
-An unrivalled system of barrier reef is within access and spans over 80 miles of the marine plateau edge from North Caicos to French Cay.
+An unrivaled system of barrier reef is within easy access and spans over 80 miles (129 km) of the marine plateau edge from North Caicos to French Cay.
 Many of the country’s best dive sites are found in this system, yet the boat rides out may be as long as an hour each way.

 The top resorts on Providenciales each bring a unique aspect.
-Sandal’s Beaches Turks and Caicos offers an unparalleled array of activities and attractions for kids of all ages.
-Grace Bay Club, Gansevoort, Le Vele, and The Shore Club bring elegance and luxury.
+Sandals' Beaches Turks and Caicos offers an unparalleled array of activities and attractions for kids of all ages.
+Grace Bay Club, Wymara Resort, Le Vele, and The Shore Club bring elegance and luxury.
 The remote and exclusive Amanyara combines luxury with seclusion in an exquisite national park environment.

 There are some great budget-oriented options as well, both on the beach and inland.
 Ports of Call Resort is centrally located in the Grace Bay tourism region yet is within easy walking distance of the beach.
 Ocean Club West and the Alexandra Resort are beachfront and offer great rates.

-Today, Grand Turk welcomes large numbers of cruise ship guests, yet overnight stays have remained low in number over the years, and most accommodations are quaint and tranquil villa and guest house rentals.
+Today, Grand Turk welcomes large numbers of cruise ship guests, yet the number of overnight stays has remained low over the years, and most accommodations are quaint and tranquil villa and guest house rentals.
 There are a couple small resorts and hotels to choose from as well.

 Several inns and hotels are found on the quiet Queen Street and Duke Street in Cockburn Town.
 There’s the beachfront Osprey Beach Hotel, the classic Salt Raker Inn, and the Turks Head Inne, all of which provide an unforgettable atmosphere of time past.